aminpaw/steering_models/README.md

 where :

-`velocity` is the linear velocity of the body
+`velocity`: the linear velocity of the body

-`delta` is the steering angle
+`delta`: the steering angle

-`time` is the time of motion
+`time`: the time of motion

-`model` is the model simulated `{0 : forward steering, 1 : backward steering, 2 : both models }`
+`model`: the model simulated `{0 : forward steering, 1 : backward steering, 2 : both models }`

+## Parameters

+`/Lengths/Front`: the distance between CG and front wheel

+`/Lengths/Rear`: the distance between CG and rear wheel